The ARTEC Boxer is a wheeled or tracked armoured vehicle, this article describes its capabilities, modules and variants

 We know the UK variant will have the higher output 600kW MTU 8V 199 TE21 engine and the following variants/roles.

-Some additional information was subsequently released on roles and variants but it was not clear if this would remain in future iterations of Army organisation post-Project CASTLE and the loss of Warrior.
+Some additional information was subsequently released on roles and variants but it was not clear if this would remain in future iterations of the Army organisation.

 The RS4-J RWS includes the Thales Catherine-EZ thermal imager, Thales CELT3 laser rangefinder and Kongsberg VIS95 day camera.